"Defending the Children"

 Well made and a pull on the heart, MACHINE GUN PREACHER definitely makes a statement.
 Extreme caution is advised, however, for the foul language, violence and drug references.
 What the filmmakers did not realize is that you do not need porno-violence to show the depravity in life.

+Based on a true story, MACHINE GUN PREACHER tells the story of Sam Childers.
+Sam is a drug dealer, alcoholic and heroin addict who is transformed by God after asking for forgiveness.
+Sam decides to start a church for those with his same past, along with starting an orphanage in Sudan.
+In Sudan, he finds out that the rebels kidnap children to train them for their army.
+When they burn down the orphanage, Sam decides to fight for the children, but this means that he has to take up arms to do so.
 MACHINE GUN PREACHER is a powerful movie with very poignant moral moments, blatant sermons and altar call church scenes.
 However, it shows too much grit and violence, plus extreme foul language and drug abuse.
 The question is, should Sam protect the children that are being used to kill, by killing?
 Christians believe there is a real world, painful and pagan, but that Jesus can transform any broken heart that asks for forgiveness.
 MACHINE GUN PREACHER shows that all children need to be protected and the world needs forgiveness, but the violence, foul language and drug references warrant extreme caution.